 Ireland's roads are generally of a high standard, although if you venture into the countryside they can be narrow and winding.
 You will find car rental services at airports and ports and in city centres.
-Canadian visitors to Ireland must bring a valid Canadian driver's licence with
+Canadian visitors to Ireland must bring a valid Canadian driver's licence with them.
+Driving in Ireland is on the

 Driving in Ireland is on the left-hand side of the road and seatbelts must be worn at all times in the front and back of the vehicle.
 Drivers should note that they are obliged by law to carry their driver's licence at all times when driving in the Republic of Ireland.
 Motorcyclists and their passengers must wear helmets.
+There are very strict laws on drinking alcohol and driving, and the best advice is simply

-There are very strict laws on drinking alcohol and driving. and the best advice is simply "don't drink and drive."
+"don't drink and drive."
 The measurement of speed limits on roads in the Republic of Ireland is kilometres per hour (km/h).
 The measurement of speed limits on roads in Northern Ireland is miles per hour (mph).

 Motorists are urged to remember the change of driving laws when crossing the border between Northern Ireland and the Republic of Ireland.
 In Northern Ireland, the speed limit is 30mph in built-up areas, 60mph on the open road and 70mph on motorways unless otherwise shown.
-In the
+In the places but not all.
+Visitors with other cards should check before they use them.
+ATM (cash) machines are located at most banks and in towns and city centres and accept most credit and debit cards.

-- Waterford Greenway County Waterford
+- 1 Waterford Greenway County Waterford

-- Mount Errigal County Donegal
+- 2 Mount Errigal County Donegal

-- Rathlin Island ferry County Antrim
+- 8 Rathlin Island ferry County Antrim